Prediction interval: In regression analysis

+The factor $t_{1-\alpha/2,n-2}$ follows from the $100(1-\alpha/2)^{th}$percentile of the Student's t-distribution with $n-2$ degrees of freedom.

 Bayesian statistics

 Seymour Geisser, a proponent of predictive inference, gives predictive applications of Bayesian statistics.

 In Bayesian statistics, one can compute (Bayesian) prediction intervals from the posterior probability of the random variable, as a credible interval.
 In theoretical work, credible intervals are not often calculated for the prediction of future events, but for inference of parameters – i.e., credible intervals of a parameter, not for the outcomes of the variable itself.
 However, particularly where applications are concerned with possible extreme values of yet to be observed cases, credible intervals for such values can be of practical importance.

 Applications

 Prediction intervals are commonly used as definitions of reference ranges, such as reference ranges for blood tests to give an idea of whether a blood test is normal or not.
 For this purpose, the most commonly used prediction interval is the 95% prediction interval, and a reference range based on it can be called a standard reference range.